hockeybuggy/dotfiles/README.md

 This repository is for managing my configuration files.

 ## Installation

 ### 1.Clone this repo

-Clone dah repo.
-I like to clone put it at `~/.dotlinker`
+Clone the repo.
+I like to clone put it at `~/.dotfiles`

     git clone git@github.com:hockeybuggy/dotfiles.git .dotfiles && cd .dotfiles